 Real estate options in New York City differ from the traditional housing choices found across the nation.
-Unlike the traditional apartment or single-family residence most Americans select, Co-op housing comprises the majority of New York City apartment buildings.
-Living in a cooperative housing building means owning a share of the co-op not-for-profit corporation that owns the building.
-So despite your purchase, it’s not really the apartment that you’re buying.
+Unlike the conventional apartment or single-family residence most Americans select, Co-op housing comprises the majority of New York City apartment buildings.
+Living in a cooperative housing building means owning a share of the not-for-profit co-op corporation that owns the building.
+So despite your purchase, it’s not the apartment that you’re buying.

 The equation is quite simple: as apartment size increases, the share increases.
 Plus, maintenance fees cover utilities and real estate taxes.
 There are many benefits to living in a co-op, including possible tax deductions.
 However, with high payments and residency complications, there might be better options for your renting needs.
 Here’s a guide of what to expect for your taxes when living in a co-op.

 Compared to the property taxes of condominium apartments that factor in assessment values, co-ops generally fare better.
 Because the corporation that owns the building handles the property taxes, shareholders merely pay their share’s fraction of the cost back principally, as part of the monthly maintenance fee.
 As previously noted, buying a condo tacks on property taxes that potentially exceed the rates charged to owners of some of the most coveted and upscale co-ops in New York.

 Co-op units charge a higher monthly or quarterly maintenance fee than condos by including partial mortgage, taxes, internal and external upkeep, and occasionally utilities.
 However, condo’s don’t provide tax deductions in the monthly maintenance fee.